syncfusion-content/maui-docs/MAUI/PDF-Viewer/Custom-Bookmark.md

 ### Navigating using UI

 As mentioned above, you can show the outline view by setting the `IsOultineViewVisible` property to `true`.
-When the outline view is showing, you can tap on any bookmark to navigate to the destination pointed by that bookmark.
+When the outline view is showing, you can tap on any bookmark to navigate to the destination pointed to that bookmark.

 ![Custom bookmark in .NET MAUI PDF Viewer](Images\custom-bookmark.png)